 They were the first whisky distillery in London in over a century, and their fabulous rye Whisky will make you glad it came back.

-Of course, I’m all about the gin – and it’s excellent.
-Inspired by the botanicals of English gardens, the ‘Kew’ series really is a masterclass in British gin (and one of my favourite tipples in the summer months).
+Of course, we’re all about the gin – and it’s excellent.
+Inspired by the botanicals of English gardens, the ‘Kew’ series really is a masterclass in British gin (and one of our favourite tipples in the summer months).

-You can discover what I’m talking about yourself with a tour of the tiny Bermondsey gin distillery.
-It’s one of my favourite gin tasting experiences in London, walking you through their entire collection and the production process.
+You can discover what we’re talking about yourself with a tour of the tiny Bermondsey gin distillery.
+It’s one of our favourite gin tasting experiences in London, walking you through their entire collection and the production process.

 Half Hitch London